Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Theoretical Insights on GNN Generalization

-Towards theoretically answering why ``GNNs are inherently good generalizers" and explaining the superior generalization performance of PMLP and GNN, we next compare MLP, PMLP and GNN from the \emph{Neural Tangent Kernel} (NTK) perspective, and examine their extrapolation behaviors.
+Towards theoretically answering why ``GNNs are inherently good generalizers" and explaining the superior generalization performance of PMLP and GNN, we next compare MLP, PMLP and GNN from the \emph{Neural Tangent Kernel} (NTK) perspective, analyze the effects of model architectures in testing time by examining their generalization behaviors under distribution shifts.
+Note that our analysis focuses on test-time model architectures, and thus the results presented in Sec.~\ref{subsec2} are applicable for both GNN and PMLP in both inductive and transductive settings.